redhat-openstack/website/source/testday/ussuri/milestone1.html.md

 title: RDO Ussuri Test Day
 ---

-# Stein Milestone1 Test Day
+# Ussuri Milestone1 Test Day

 We will be holding a RDO test day on **19 and 20 December 2019.**